galenhuntington/g86/README.md

 Its length is 17 = ⌈5⋅13/4⌉ characters.

 A use case is representing a 128-bit (or longer) key or identifier.
 The 16 bytes expand to 20 characters.
-Similarly, a 256-bit key would be 40 characters.
-For example, consider the common example of the hexadecimal digits of π:
+A 256-bit key would be 40 characters.
+As an example, consider the common example of the hexadecimal digits of π:

 ```